Hydrogen Field Course: from Source To Storage

 This is a 4 day field trip focusing on the main aspects of Natural Hydrogen generation, migration and trapping, as well as concepts and principles of Underground Hydrogen Storage in Salt structures.

-Participants will observe outcrops where serpentinazation process took place in mantle rocks, visit localities where hydrogen is actively being released from hot spring and understand geophysical signatures associated with H2 generation processes in the Ronda Peridotite Massif.
+Participants will observe outcrops where serpentinization process took place in mantle rocks, visit localities where hydrogen is actively being released from alkaline hot spring and understand geophysical signatures associated with H2 generation processes in the Ronda Peridotite Massif.
 In addition, conventional trapping mechanisms will be studied in the field along the coast of Algarve and Underground Hydrogen Storage (UHS) inside salt structures concepts will be explain inside the Loulé Salt Mine in the Algarve Basin.

 This would be an intensive field-based training combining theoretical sessions with hands-on experience, with multiple in-class and field exercises and seminar sessions.

-This field trip is based on research undertaken by the instructors over the past decade the Ronda Massif (Spain) and Algarve Basin (Portugal) Participants will understand concepts while observing world class field examples, which include:
+This field trip is based on research undertaken by the instructors over the past decade in the Ronda Massif (Spain) and Algarve Basin (Portugal) Participants will understand concepts while observing world class field examples, which include:

 Field traverse across the Ronda Peridotites;